Camila Mendes Inherits More Than Cold Hard Cash In New Netflix Thriller

-A new Netflix thriller promises to give Brenda Song’s bonkers movie Secret Obsession a run for its money, with a little help from Riverdale’s favourite teenage speakeasy owner.
+A new Netflix thriller promises to give Brenda Song’s bonkers movie Secret Obsession a run for its money, with a little help from Riverdale’s favorite teenage speakeasy owner.

 In the trailer for Netflix’s Dangerous Lies, Camila Mendes’ caretaker Katie is the TV movie equivalent of Knives Out’s Marta (Ana de Armas).
 Her elderly patient Leonard (Elliot Gould, aka Monica’s dad on Friends) dies unexpectedly and leaves her his massive home, much to her surprise.